elkronos/sample_py/docs/index.md

 **Function**: `multi_stage_sampling`

-**Description**: Performs multi-stage sampling on a given DataFrame based on a specified cluster column.
+Performs multi-stage sampling on a DataFrame based on a specified cluster column.

 **Parameters**:
-- `data` (pd.DataFrame): The input DataFrame to sample from.
+- `data` (pd.DataFrame): The input DataFrame.
-- `cluster_column` (str): The column to use for clustering.
+- `cluster_column` (str): Column used for clustering.
-- `num_clusters` (int): The number of clusters to sample in the first stage.
+- `num_clusters` (int): Number of clusters to sample in the first stage.
-- `stage_two_sample_size` (int): The number of samples to draw from each selected cluster in the second stage.
+- `stage_two_sample_size` (int): Number of samples from each selected cluster in the second stage.
 - `max_rows` (Optional[int]): Maximum number of rows to return.
 Defaults to None.
-- `proportional_stage_two` (bool): Whether to sample proportionally from each cluster in the second stage.
+- `proportional_stage_two` (bool): Sample proportionally from each cluster in the second stage.
 Defaults to False.
-- `replace` (bool): Whether to sample with replacement.
+- `replace` (bool): Sample with replacement.
 Defaults to False.
 - `seed` (Optional[int]): Seed for random number generator.
 Defaults to None.

 **Example**:
 ```python
 import pandas as pd
 from sampling import sampling_methods